 Quick Project Recap

 10% of all our sales from March – July 2019 will be donated to Sun Bear Outreach to help fund the building of a forest enclosure which will be the new home for four rescued sun bears in Indonesia.
 Sun Bear Outreach is an amazing organisation whose mission is to improve the welfare of captive sun bears.
-It is 100% volunteer run and it has already built several large forest enclosures in Indonesia, giving many bears a better life.
+It is 100% volunteer run and they have already built some forest enclosures in Indonesia, giving many bears a better life.

 For this new enclosure, the bears – Sunny, Hitam, Buddy and Cora – have each been rescued from different circumstances and are not able to be released back into the wild for various reasons.
 They are in the care of an organization called Orangutan Foundation International (OFI) in Borneo where Sun Bear Outreach has already built 3 enclosures since 2014.
 The new enclosure will be 2 acres big with 4 dens, built on OFI land.
 Here, Sunny, Hitam, Buddy and Cora will be able to lead a meaningful and comfortable life.